HeikoMamerow/exit-pop-up/README.md

 ## Description

-_Exit pop-up_ pops up, if a user wants to leave the page.
+_Exit pop-up_ pops up, if:
+1. User leave the page.
 Leaving the page means: moving the mouse to the top of the browser window.
+2. User click on an Link to an external website.

 Features:

 - Fires ppop-up only one time.
+  - Remember action in local storage from the browser.
 - Fires only for not logged-in users.
 - Tracking API
   - Design variant